efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 To check whether the predictive model would perform better without salary data I regressed WLP against 1 and 2 year lagged pass yards, rush yards, turnovers, and opponent points.
 The best model I could fit with those team stats explained ~16.5% of the variance in win rate.
 With salary cap data added back into the model I was able to explain ~44.5% of the variance in win rate.

+The best predictive model uses salary cap variables of team cap percent and gini coefficient.
+It uses prior year team stats of opponent points and offensive turnovers.
+No team stats from the 2 year lagged data were found to be significant.
+Prior year passing yards and rush yards were not significant either.

 ```
                             OLS Regression Results